 Gamages: Serial No. 283597.

-Probably made in Germany c1935 and badged for Gamages which was a large London Department store.
+Made in Germany between 1936 and 1939 and badged for Gamages which was a large London Department store.

 The machine is half size with recessed crank and uses a boat shuttle.